duncannah/booruuu/README.md

 # How to run

-Make sure you ran `npm install` on both the main component and the `client` component.
+Make sure you ran `npm install` on both the main component and the `client` component to get the dependencies.

 For general development (runs both server and client): `npm run dev`